Master of Arts in Theatre

 b.
 Early in the second semester of coursework, students begin the process of articulating the contents of their portfolio with the Portfolio Track Advisor.

 c.
 In conference with the Portfolio Track Advisor, the student will determine whether the balance of the portfolio will conform to Portfolio Option A or Portfolio Option B (both are described below).
 On the basis of this discussion, the composition of the committee best suited to evaluate the content of the student’s portfolio will be proposed.
-In addition to the Portfolio Track Advisor, one other faculty member with graduate faculty status will serve on the student’s portfolio review committee (submit Chair/Committee Approval Form by February 1st).
+In addition to the Portfolio Track Advisor, one other faculty member with graduate faculty status will serve on the student’s portfolio review committee.

 d.
 Students who wish to graduate in spring will submit the portfolio materials to their portfolio committee chair by April 1 in preparation for a full committee review later that month, while those working toward an August graduation will submit materials by June 1 in preparation for a full committee review in June or early July.
 Please note that the aforementioned dates are approximations.
 It is imperative that students consult the “ Important Dates and Deadlines” link found through the Graduate College Web Page.